What is chylothorax?

 Non-traumatic chylothorax occurs without obvious trauma.
 It may happen spontaneously, but is often associated with the following:

-Penn Medicine researchers recently discovered that chylothorax is commonly caused by leakage of lymph from the thoracic duct into the pleural space (the space around the lungs).The thoracic duct is the largest lymphatic duct and typically transports lymph from the body to veins.
-When this flow isn't optimal the lymph fluid can leak backward and cause chylous pleural effusions.
+Penn Medicine researchers recently discovered that chylothorax is commonly caused by leakage of lymph from the thoracic duct into the pleural space (the space around the lungs).
+The thoracic duct is the largest lymphatic duct and typically transports lymph from the body to veins.
+When this flow isn’t optimal the lymph fluid can leak backward and cause chylous pleural effusions.

-Another possible cause of chylothrorax is chylous ascites, which is a leakage of intestinal lymph in your peritoneal (abdominal) cavity.
+Another possible cause of chylothorax is chylous ascites, which is a leakage of intestinal lymph in your peritoneal (abdominal) cavity.
 With chylous ascites, chyle from the abdomen travels into your chest cavity through the natural opening in your diaphragm.

-Diagnosis of Chylothorax
+Diagnosis of chylothorax

 To diagnose chylothorax, we will take a sample of your chest fluid and test it for a high concentration of triglycerides and lymphocytes.
 We’ll also perform MR lymphangiography to determine the location of the leak.

-Chylothorax Treatment at Penn
+Chylothorax treatment at Penn Medicine

 Penn Medicine pioneered the percutaneous (through the skin) treatment of non-traumatic chylothorax.
 Over the past 20 years, we have refined this minimally-invasive treatment approach, and our cure rate is close to 100 percent.